Signs of Higher Multipoles and Orbital Precession in GW151226: Astrophysical Implications

 4pt

-Spin measurements offer valuable probes into the formation mechanisms of merging black holes~\cite{Farr:2017uvj, Rodriguez:2016vmx}.
-As illustrated in Fig.~\ref{fig:Spin}, the primary spin of the low-$q$ mode is not only tilted away from the orbital angular momentum, but also has a large magnitude $|\vec{\chi}_1| = 0.88^{+0.11}_{-0.14}$.
-On the other hand, the secondary spin is virtually unconstrained.
-If GW151226 was formed through the canonical isolated binary evolution channel~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza}, the spin measurement in Fig.~\ref{fig:Spin} suggests that some of the first-born black holes in this formation channel can attain large natal spins.
-Nevertheless, a highly-spinning primary black hole seems unlikely theoretically because angular momentum transport from the progenitor star's helium core to the hydrogen envelope is typically very efficient during the red supergiant phase, resulting in a remnant core that has little angular momentum before it collapses to a black hole \cite{Belczynski:2017gds, Fuller:2019sxi, 2019MNRAS.485.3661F}.
-Tidal interactions could in principle spin up the helium core, although this would be very inefficient before the common envelope phase~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza}, as the binary separation would still be large.
-Having said that, if the binary progenitor stars were born in tight orbits, they could acquire large spins through their strong tidal interactions, leading to substantial chemical mixing in both stars~\cite{Mandel:2015qlu, Marchant:2016wow}.
+Spin measurements offer valuable probes into the formation mechanisms of merging binaries~\cite{Farr:2017uvj, Rodriguez:2016vmx}.
+As illustrated in Fig.~\ref{fig:Spin}, the primary spin in GW151226 is not only tilted away from the orbital angular momentum, but also has a large magnitude $|\vec{\chi}_1| = 0.85^{+0.13}_{-0.35}$, and the secondary spin is essentially unconstrained.
+If GW151226 was formed through the canonical isolated binary evolution channel~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza}, the spin measurement in Fig.~\ref{fig:Spin} may suggest that a first-generation BH in this formation channel can attain large spins prior to merger.
+A highly-spinning primary BH seems theoretically unlikely in this channel because angular momentum transport from the progenitor star's helium core to the hydrogen envelope is typically very efficient during the red supergiant phase, resulting in a remnant core that has little angular momentum remaining when it collapses to a BH \cite{Belczynski:2017gds, Fuller:2019sxi, 2019MNRAS.485.3661F}.
+Tidal interactions could spin up the helium core, although this would be very inefficient before the common envelope phase~\cite{1976IAUS...73...75P, 1976IAUS...73...35V, 1993MNRAS.260..675T, Postnov:2014tza}, since the binary separation would still be large.
+That being said, if the binary progenitor stars were born in tight orbits, they could acquire large spins through strong tidal interactions, leading to substantial chemical mixing in both stars~\cite{Mandel:2015qlu, Marchant:2016wow}.
 This mixing prevents significant expansions of stars, thereby further suppressing angular momentum loss through stellar winds or accretion.
-Because the spins of field binaries are preferentially aligned with the orbital angular momentum, the observed misalignment between $\vec{\chi}_1$ and $\vec{L}$ would most likely arise from a natal kick which is imparted by the non-spherical core collapse supernova of the progenitor stars~\cite{Kalogera:1999tq,Willems:2004kk, OShaughnessy:2017eks}.
+Because the spins of field binaries are preferentially aligned with the orbital angular momentum, the observed misalignment between $\vec{\chi}_1$ and $\vec{L}$ would most likely arise from a natal kick imparted by the non-spherical core collapse supernova of the progenitor stars~\cite{Kalogera:1999tq,Willems:2004kk, OShaughnessy:2017eks}.
 For the chemically-homogeneous evolution channel, the spin misalignment angle is typically small because the orbital velocity is large (due to the small binary separation) compared to the kick velocity~\cite{Mandel:2015qlu}.
-While this expectation may seem to contradict with our $\theta_{1L} = ({47_{-18}^{+15}})^\circ$ finding, that picture largely applies to comparable-mass binary systems $q \gtrsim 0.3$~\cite{Mandel:2015qlu} and could change for binary systems with small mass ratios.
+While this expectation may seem to contradict our $\theta_{1L} = ({57_{-23}^{+37}})^\circ$ finding, that picture largely applies to comparable-mass binary systems $q \gtrsim 0.3$~\cite{Mandel:2015qlu} and could change for binary systems with more asymmetric mass ratios.

 4pt